Bodmer/TFT_eSPI/README.md

 The library contains proportional fonts, different sizes can be enabled/disabled at compile time to optimise the use of FLASH memory.
 The library has been tested with the NodeMCU (ESP8266 based) and an ESP32 demo board.

 The library is based on the Adafruit GFX and Adafruit driver libraries and the aim is to retain compatibility.
 Significant additions have been made to the library to boost the speed for ESP8266/ESP32 processors (it is typically 3 to 10 times faster) and to add new features.
 The new graphics functions include different size proportional fonts and formatting features.
-There are a significant number of example sketches to demonstrate the different features.
+There are lots of example sketches to demonstrate the different features.

 Configuration of the library font selections, pins used to interface with the TFT and other features is made by editting the User_Setup.h file in the library folder.
 Fonts and features can easily be disabled by commenting out lines.